Harvey Weinstein sex scandal: Detailing the allegations

 In a tweet which has since been deleted, “Shaun of the Dead” actress Jessica Hynes recounted an alleged incident involving Weinstein, People reported.

 “I was offered a film role at 19,” the 44-year-old reportedly wrote on Twitter.
-“Harvey Weinstien came on board and wanted me to screen test in a bikini.
+She alleged that Weinstein “came on board and wanted me to screen test in a bikini.
 I refused & lost the job.”

 Saturday, October 7